ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ## Satellite

-Satellite links often have long delays {{?RFC2488}} and high delay bandwidth products{{?RFC3649}}.
+Satellite links often have delays longer than typical for wired paths
+{{?RFC2488}} and high delay bandwidth products{{?RFC3649}}.

 ## Misbehaving Nodes

-The proposal should explore how the alternate congestion control mechanism performs with misbehaving senders, receivers, or routers.
+The proposal should explore how the alternate congestion control mechanism performs with non-compliant senders, receivers, or routers.
 In addition, the proposal should explore how the alternate congestion control mechanism performs with outside attackers.
 This can be particularly important for congestion